yasinbc/yasinbc/README.md

-- 🌱 Currently working in CEMOSA as SAP ABAP Developer
+- 🌱 Currently working in CEMOSA as software Developer
 - 📫 Reach on: yasyasinbc@gmail.com